A first-day ESL class activity: Writing ID cards

 I recommend size A6 for most students.
 This first photo shows an example of a completed university-level ID card:

-For lower-level students, who can’t write as much, I use size A5.
+For lower-level students, who can’t write as much, I use A5.
 Here is an example of an elementary school grade 4 card:

 The Lesson